kdheepak/blog/content/37-advent-of-code-2020.md

 Every puzzle has two parts, where the first part introduces a prompt, and requires you to solve it before viewing the second part.
 The first part tends to set up an idea or check that you are on the right track, and the second part tends to extend the idea or subvert an obvious decision you made in the first part.

-There's a lot of "ah ha" moments when you figure something out.
+There are a lot of "ah ha" moments when you figure something out.

-Most problems are standard computer science programming problems, but are never presented as such.
+Most problems are based on standard computer science programming concepts, but are never presented as such.
 Some problems have a mathematics tilt to it, which can make finding such solutions very satisfying.
 But also, every problem is designed such that even if you don't know the "theory" behind it you'll be able to solve it.
 And when you do, reading other people's one liners is quite enlightening.

 Almost all the problems require parsing text input of various formats.
-And since various programming language communities discuss their solutions in dedicated forums, there tends to be a lot of discussions about the tips and tricks in your favourite programming language that you could use to express the problem more elegantly.
+And since various programming language communities discuss their solutions in dedicated forums, there tends to be a lot of discussion about the tips and tricks you can use in your favourite programming language to express the problem more elegantly.
-Even after having used Python and Julia for years now, I still learn new things about these programming languages when I read other people's solutions.
+Even after having used Python and Julia for years now, I still learn new things when I read other people's solutions.

 And finally, the community.